 Your air conditioner works hard to keep your home comfortable, especially during a hot Texas summer.
 All that hard work leads to natural wear and tear over time.
 The constant vibration from the system running can weaken joints and connections in the refrigerant lines.
 Additionally, the rubber seals on service ports can degrade and become brittle, creating another potential spot for a leak.
 While choosing a durable system from a trusted brand like Trane can help, no unit is immune to the effects of aging.
 Regular inspections are key to catching these issues before they turn into a full-blown leak.

-Accidental Damage or Faulty Installation
+Accidental Damage and Faulty Installation

 Sometimes, a leak is caused by straightforward physical damage.
 A stray rock from a lawnmower, falling branches during a storm, or even pests chewing on the lines can puncture the refrigerant coils.
 Another major, yet preventable, cause is faulty installation.
 If an AC unit isn't installed correctly, the connections in the refrigerant lines might not be properly sealed.
 This can lead to slow leaks that go unnoticed for months or even years, silently draining your system and driving up your energy bills.
 That's why having your system installed by a certified professional is so important for its long-term health and performance.